ibm-cloud-docs/bare-metal/cancel_spare_pool.md

 {:new_window: target="_blank"}
 {:pre: .pre}
 {:tip: .tip}
+{:important: .important}
 {:table: .aria-labeledby="caption"}

 # Canceling spare pools
 {: #cancel-spare-pools}

 Devices that are added to the spare pool can be canceled only from anywhere within the {{site.data.keyword.cloud}} console.
 The cancellation of a device in the spare pool is identical to that of a device within the **Device List**.
-{:shortdesc}
+{: shortdesc}

 ## Canceling a spare pool

 Use the following steps to remove a device from the spare pool.
-1. Back up any data that you want to keep from the device that you are canceling.

 Canceling a device results in removing all data from the canceled device.
 All information that is stored on the device cannot be retrieved after the device is canceled.
-   {:tip}
+{: important}

+1. Back up any data that you want to keep from the device that you are canceling.
 2. Access the [{{site.data.keyword.cloud}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/){: new_window} by using your unique credentials.
 3. Select **Devices > Spare Pool** from the Navigation Bar to access the *Spare Pool* screen.
 4. Select the Actions icon ![Actions icon](../icons/action-menu-icon.svg).
 Then select **Cancel Device** for the specific device.